 Reference lists about palm oil derivatives.

-Palm oil derivatives are in milk (unless it’s whole milk), RTE cereals, candy, bread, baked goods, toothpaste, and so many more things.
+Palm oil derivatives are in milk (less frequently in whole milk), RTE cereals, candy, bread, baked goods, toothpaste, soap, cosmetics, and so many more things.
 Start learning what they are.

-Learn all you can about how manufacturers use palm oil.
+Learn all you can about palm oil uses.

 Again, keep all labels